 Sometimes mixing up a classic recipe can turn into a new favorite.
-While the cook time on this seems long most of it is the time spent with the pasta in the oven letting the cheese melt and the sauce become bubbly.
-This recipe is perfect for a cold snowy day when you want to eat some extra calories.
+While the cook time on this lasagna with vodka sauce seems long, the prep is not too bad.
+Most of the time is spent cooking the pasta in the oven and letting the cheese melt and the sauce become bubbly.
+This lasagna with vodka sauce recipe is perfect for a cold snowy day when you want to eat some extra calories.

 - 1 yellow onion, diced

 - 1/2 c vodka

 - 1 28 oz can crushed tomatoes (use something good like organic San Marzano)

 - red pepper flakes if you like a little spice